OlofBlomqvist/odd-box/README.md

 ## ODD-BOX

 A simple, cross-platform reverse proxy server tailored for local development and tinkering.
-Think of it as a lightweight alternative to something like IIS or Caddy, with declarative YAML configuration and built-in process management.
+Think of it as a lightweight alternative to something like IIS or Caddy, with declarative TOML configuration and built-in process management.

 odd-box manages your backend services, routes traffic by hostname, terminates TLS with automatic certificate generation, and keeps your processes running — all from a single config file that's easy to share and reproduce.